ahmadalwy3/ahmadalwy3/Per-site-switches.md

     no-remote-fonts: * true

 This will block all web fonts everywhere by default, and in this case you can toggle off the switch to allow web fonts on a per-site basis.

-***

-## No CSP reports

-You can block network requests made as a result of your browser reporting Content Security Policy violations ("CSP reports") to a remote server (which can be 3rd-party to the site where the violation occurred).

-Consider this excerpt from [Reporting API / Privacy Considerations](http://wicg.github.io/reporting/#privacy) (my emphasis):

-> 8.6.
-Disabling Reporting
->
-> [...]
->
-> That said, it can’t be the case that this general benefit be allowed to take priority over the ability of a user to individually opt-out of such a system.
-Sending reports costs bandwidth, and potentially could reveal some small amount of additional information above and beyond what a website can obtain in-band ([NETWORK-ERROR-LOGGING], for instance). **User agents MUST allow users to disable reporting with some reasonable amount of granularity in order to maintain the priority of constituencies espoused in [HTML-DESIGN-PRINCIPLES].**

-There is currently no way to easily toggle CSP reporting in either Chromium of Firefox.
-This per-site switch is to address this shortcoming.

-Note that this switch is not currently available in the popup panel.
-However it is available as a global setting in the _Settings_ pane in uBO's dashboard, so that you can easily disable/enable CSP reporting globally.

-**Important:** disabling CSP reporting is not something which will break web pages, the purpose of CSP reporting is strictly a development tool for a remote server.

-More advanced users can use the usual per-site switch syntax to more narrowly control the enabling/disabling of CSP report-related network requests:

-    no-csp-reports: example.com false

-Note that as opposed to all other network requests, behind-the-scene network requests which are actual CSP reports will also be filtered out according to `no-csp-reports` switch.
-So if you globally disable CSP reporting in uBO, this will also apply to behind-the-scene network requests.